OpenRefine/OpenRefine/docs/versioned_docs/version-3.6/technical-reference/build-test-run.md

 ### Node.js and npm

 The OpenRefine webapp requires node and npm to install package dependencies.
 Download and install [Node.js](https://nodejs.org).
+(On Windows, you can alternatively install [nvm](https://github.com/coreybutler/nvm-windows) to easily manage multiple npm versions on your system).
 You should then have node and npm intalled.
 You can check the versions by typing:
 ```
 node -v
 npm -v